 Back home, I made the dish again.
 And again.
 I finally nailed it, and this version is even better than the one we made at Grange.
 Walk with me for a bit, and I will show you how to make magic with bones and broth.

-Every proper consommé recipe requires a couple days, but most of the time you can be doing other things, and you can store the broth in the fridge for several days if you get busy.
+Every proper consommé recipe requires two days, but most of the time you can be doing other things, and you can store the initial broth in the fridge for several days if you get busy.
 Ideally, you start on a weekend and finish the consommé either during the week or even the following weekend.
 Sound like a lot of work?
 It’s worth it.

 Now you must make a raft.
 A wha?
 A raft.
 You’ll see why it’s called that in a minute.
 Remember I said how hard it is to achieve clarity?
 This is where the raft comes in.
 You cannot make a perfectly clear consommé without some sort of fining agent.
 Nowadays I hear there are high-tech hydrocolloids you can use in modernist cuisine to clarify broths, but for centuries the answer has been egg whites.